infor-design/enterprise/docs/CONTRIBUTING.md

 ### Feature Requests

-Feature requests are welcome.
+:bulb: Feature requests are welcome.
 Before you submit one be sure to have:

 1. Does your idea fits with the scope of the project?
 Might better fit being an app/plugin/extension?
 1. Would anyone else but your team would want this feature?